We remain opposed to any unilateral changes to the SAS quote by either side.

 One interesting observation by somebody who'd gone on a previous expedition was he called it a suicide mission.

-But they had been saying as of yesterday that they heard of some banging noises, but warned that surge crews have had to put a whole picture together in the context of what was going on here.
+But they had been saying as of yesterday that they heard of some banging noises, but warned that search crews had to put a whole picture together in the context of what was going on here.

 U.S. Navy's flyaway deep ocean salvage system is designed to lift up to 60,000 pounds, the Navy said on their website.

-That was an interesting, you know, that offered interesting potential as to uh because that's you know almost three times what what that the Titan weighed, so they they did have some ability, uh a salvage system designed to lift up to 60,000 pounds, this of course being 20,000 pounds.
+That was an interesting, you know, that offered interesting potential as to because that's, you know, almost three times what that the Titan weighed.

-So but anyway, at least 46 people had successfully traveled on Ocean Gates submersible to the Titanic wreck since 20 uh 21 and 2022.
+But anyway, at least 46 people had successfully traveled on Ocean Gate submersible to the Titanic wreck since 2021 and 2022.

 I guess it sounded very scary to this individual.

-You know, uh is this something I'd ever want to do in my life?
+You know, is this something I'd ever want to do in my life?

 No.